lmfit/uncertainties/doc/user_guide.rst

 values.

-While :func:`math.isnan` and :func:`numpy.isnan` will raise `TypeError` exceptions for uncertainties Variables (because an uncertainties Variable is not a float), the function :func:`umath.isnan` will return whether the nominal value of a Variable is NaN.
+While :func:`math.isnan` and :func:`numpy.isnan` will raise `TypeError` exceptions for uncertainties :class:`UFloat` objects (because an uncertainties :class:`UFloat` object is not a float), the function :func:`umath.isnan` will return whether the nominal value of a Variable is NaN.
 Similarly, :func:`umath.isinf` will return whether the nominal value of a Variable is infinite.

 To check whether the uncertainty is NaN or Inf, use one of :func:`math.isnan`, :func:`math.isinf`, :func:`nupmy.isnan`, or , :func:`nupmy.isinf` on the